Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 The LCP has two environments: staging and production.
 Typically, these connect to an LP's test and production service respectively.
 The LCP expects that the LP's web service is promoted from test to production.

+To test the integration, we can:
+1. Call your LP webservice with a simulated LCP request.
+1. Perform end-to-end test transactions with an Application on the LCP.

 ## Monitoring

-The LCP will perform a scheduled health check on LP endpoints to guarantee that your members have a quality experience.
+The LCP may perform health checks on LP endpoints to guarantee that your members have a quality experience.